 Our experimental design is based on various factors.
 These are the number of alliance partners ($K$), the number of OD-paths ($N$) and the load factor ($\rho$).
 In simulation experiments, we design three alliance partnerships with different numbers of partners $K \in \{2, 4, 6\}$.
 We assume that all alliance partners have a similar market share in terms of number of OD-paths in the alliance network.
 We test three networks with sizes $N \in \{100, 200, 400\}$.
-We extract these networks from the overall network data, which include 119, 215 and 368 flight legs and 869, 1,762 and 3,567 products, respectively.
-We note that the original network data belongs to a singe airline and hence, it does not include any alliance information.
-In order to construct an alliance network, we randomly allocate OD-paths in each network to obtain artificially generated airline partners.
+We extract these networks from the overall network data, which include 119, 215 and 368 flight legs, and 869, 1,762 and 3,567 products, respectively.
 Since we randomly divide OD paths among the fictitious alliance partners, the number of shared flights can change depending on the allocated flights.
 Therefore, Table \ref{table:data2} presents the average number of shared flights in each subnetwork.
 The last parameter set comes from the load factor $\rho \in \{1.2, 1.6\}$ corresponding to medium and high loads, respectively.
 The computational results are reported over 100 simulation runs.
 We take the reservation period length as $T = 1,000$.